longears/python-tent-client/README.md

 python-tent-client
 ==================

-A command-line client for talking to [Tent](http://tent.io/) servers such as [tent.is](https://tent.is/)
+A command-line client for talking to [Tent](http://tent.io/) servers such as [tent.is](https://tent.is/).

 Current status
 --------------

-Working:
+What works:
 * Discovery of the tent server's API root using link headers
 * API methods that don't require authentication
-* Registering an app up to the point where you need to start using MAC signatures, which is at the very end of that process
+* Registering an app
 * Authentication

-Not written yet:
+* Getting public posts; getting followers; posting statuses

+What needs attention:
-* Persisting auth tokens after obtaining them
+* Persist auth tokens locally after obtaining them
-* Some API methods which require authentication
+* Some API methods which require authentication have not been written yet
-* Helper functions for dealing with the JSON we get back from the Tent server
+* Find elegant ways to deal with the JSON we get back from the Tent server.
+Maybe add some classes representing posts, profiles, etc.
-* Tests
+* Write tests
 * Error handling
+* Remove obnoxiously colorful debug output

 Dependencies
 ------------